2026 Kitchen Cabinet Trends: Colors and Styles Dominating This Year. By Cora M.

 Light maple and subtle natural stains on White Oak and Alder are also very strong contenders this year, depending on budget and desired grain pattern.

 Homeowners want custom cabinets that feel and appear organic and authentic, not overly processed and hard to style.
-The emphasis is on showcasing the wood as a focal architectural feature, not hiding it.
+The emphasis is on showcasing the wood as a focal architectural feature rather than hiding it.

 Door Profiles Are Slimmer & Simpler